The Global HER Act

 What is the Global HER Act?

-The Global Health, Empowerment, and Rights Act (Global HER Act) would repeal the Global Gag Rule and prevent a future president from unilaterally reinstating it.
+The Global Health, Empowerment, and Rights Act (Global HER Act) would prevent a future president from unilaterally imposing the Global Gag Rule.

 Why Do We Need the Global Her Act?

 Because the Global Gag Rule has always been an executive action, it can be imposed or rescinded by whoever happens to be in the Oval Office.
 Within days of assuming the presidency, Donald Trump announced a radically expanded version of the policy.
-Instead of applying only to family planning funding, as has happened under previous administrations, Trump’s Global Gag Rule applies to all U.S. global health funding.
-Tuberculosis, HIV/AIDS, malaria, and childhood nutrition programs are all affected.
-Past versions of the Global Gag Rule have been devastating to family planning programs around the world.
-The expansion of the policy to other global health programs is catastrophic, affecting $8.8 billion or more in U.S. aid.
+President Biden rescinded Trump’s Global Gag Rule on January 28, 2021.

 The Global Gag Rule is a heinous policy that inflicts tremendous suffering on some of the world’s most vulnerable people.
-The current administration’s vast expansion will only magnify that harm.
-Millions of people are being hurt by this cruel and counterproductive policy.
 Passing the language of the Global HER Act is a necessary step towards making American policy more effective, more rational, and more just.

 Global HER Act Details